-Mexico has some special rules when it comes to its citizens driving a foreign vehicle within its boundaries.
-The rules surprise the average U.S. citizen and can make a huge dent in your pocketbook, or worse, you could lose your vehicle permanently.
-There are three reasons why you shouldn't allow a Mexican citizen to drive your U.S. plated vehicle.
+Mexico has harsh laws when it comes to its citizens driving foreign vehicles within its borders or across the border.
+The rules surprise the average U.S. citizen (and Mexican citizens not familiar with the law) and can make a huge dent in your pocketbook, or worse, you could lose your vehicle permanently.

 The most surprising reason is in regards to Mexican customs law.
 As is common knowledge, a U.S. citizen may freely cross into Baja with a U.S. plated vehicle.
 However, if a Mexican citizen crosses into Mexico with a U.S. plated vehicle and there is no U.S. citizen in the vehicle, there is a chance that Mexican customs officials will notice and send the Mexican citizen to secondary inspection.
 Upon checking documentation, if the Mexican citizen does not present U.S. documentation, the vehicle will be permanently confiscated by Mexican customs with very little chance of recovering it.
 In addition, the Mexican citizen will incur a huge fine of 80% of the vehicle's value.
 This fine must be paid or it will be on the Mexican citizen's record.